suyashtripathi656/Event-Ticket-Demand-Analysis-System/README.md

 ---

-## 📄 License
+## 🎓 IBM Internship

-This project was developed as part of the IBM Data Science Internship program.
+This project was developed as part of the **IBM Internship Program** under the **Data Analytics and Artificial Intelligence** domain.
+It demonstrates an end-to-end machine learning workflow, including data preprocessing, feature engineering, exploratory data analysis, model development, evaluation, and deployment through an interactive web application.